WebDevZero/Lightdom.js/docs/faq.md

 A: Use the `reactive` function to create reactive state and bind it with `data-bind` in your HTML.

 **Q: Can I add routing?**
-A: Not built-in, but you can integrate any router manually.
+A: Not built-in, but you can integrate any router manually (see plugins)

 ---